aleen42/PersonalWiki/Programming/HTML/head/head.md

     "none": file won't get index, and all the links of this site cannot be searched.
     "index": file will get index.
     "follow": all the links of this site can be searched.
+    "noindex": file won't get index.
+    "nofollow": all the links of this site cannot be searched.
 -->
 ```